AtVict0r/CodePath_Cybersecurity_Week9_Project/README.md

 *Be sure to upload [session.json](https://github.com/AtVict0r/CodePath_Cybersecurity_Week9_Project/blob/master/session.json) directly to this GitHub repo/branch in order to get full credit.*

-List of the most frequently attacked ports:
+List of the top 5 most frequently attacked ports:

 | Attacked Ports        | Common Use     |
 | --------------------- | -------------- |